funkelab/funtracks/docs/import-flow.md

-# Tracks Import Process Flow
+# Importing Tracks

-This document describes the process of importing tracking data from various formats (GEFF, CSV) into funtracks using the Builder Pattern.
+This document describes the code architecture for importing tracking data from various formats into `funtracks` using the Builder Pattern.

-## Builder Pattern Overview
+## TracksBuilder Overview

 The builder pattern provides a unified interface for importing tracks from different formats while sharing common validation and construction logic.